-Held in a private collection, the two-metre high canvas only became known in 2016.
-In January next year it is to be exhibited for the first time in the UK in a major Royal Academy exhibition charting the development of the artist’s work — notably the human figure — through his fascination with animals.
+Held in a private collection, the two-metre-high canvas only became known in 2016.
+It is exhibited for the first time in the UK in this major Royal Academy exhibition that brings a new perspective on the artist’s work through his fascination with animals.

 Born in Dublin in 1909, Bacon would become one of the most important and darkest artists of the twentieth century.
 He is perhaps best known today for his visceral, raw imagery of psychological and physical brutality and his volatile friendship with Lucian Freud.